panda3d/panda3d-docs/distribution/list-of-build-options.rst

    User-defined file handlers for an extension override the default handler.
    By default, there is only one file handler registered: for .egg files, which runs egg2bam.

+bam_model_extensions
+   New in Panda3D 1.10.13.
+A list of model extensions that are automatically converted to .bam during build.
+Add extensions to this if you are using other file formats than .egg (such as .gltf and .glb for :ref:`glTF files <gltf-files>`).

+strip_docstrings
+   New in Panda3D 1.10.13.
+If true, which is the default, all docstrings will be removed as an optimization, and any use of ``__doc__`` will return ``None``.
+   Set this to false if you need to keep these docstrings for some reason.

+prefer_discrete_gpu
+   New in Panda3D 1.10.13.
+On systems with both an integrated and dedicated GPUs, tells the driver that the application prefers to use the dedicated GPU, which usually provides higher performance.
+At the moment, this option is only implemented on Windows, and only for NVIDIA and AMD graphics cards.